 As the neighbors and brothers of the physical Israelites in the two kingdoms were also physical Israelites, the neighbors and brothers in this prophecy of true Israel refers to those who are also spiritual Israelites.
 But unlike physical Israelites, who were in the Old Covenant by birth and circumcision even if they didn’t know the Lord, all in the New Covenant know the Lord, and, thus, don’t have to be told to know Him.
 He is already living in them.

-Jeremiah’s use of the labels house of Israel and house of Judah effectively hid the fact that the law would be internalized by Gentiles until the New Covenant age.
+Jeremiah’s use of the labels “house of Israel” and “house of Judah” effectively hid until the New Covenant age the fact that the law would be internalized by Gentiles.
 Paul, writing to the Gentiles in Colossae speaks of it as a mystery:

 Now I rejoice in my sufferings for your sake, and fill up on my part that which is lacking of the afflictions of Christ in my flesh for his body’s sake, which is the assembly; of which I was made a servant, according to the stewardship of God which was given me toward you, to fulfill the word of God, the mystery which has been hidden for ages and generations.
 But now it has been revealed to his saints, to whom God was pleased to make known what are the riches of the glory of this mystery among the Gentiles, which is Christ in you, the hope of glory.

 As A.T.
 Robertson writes in Word Pictures, “…the idea is simply that the personal aspect of ‘this mystery’ is ‘Christ in you the hope of glory’ (Christos en humin hē elpis tēs doxēs).
 He is addressing Gentiles, but the idea of en here is in, not among.
 It is the personal experience and presence of Christ in the individual life of all believers that Paul has in mind, the indwelling Christ in the heart as in Eph.
 3:17.”

 The Law of Christ Cannot Really Be External